 Often, it’s more convenient to change a lock than a key.
 With electronic access systems, changing the lock costs nothing but a little time for someone to make the change in the system.

-In the event that an alarm is tripped or something goes missing, a card access system allows you to retrace everyone’s paths through the doors set up in the system.
+If an alarm is tripped or something goes missing, a card access system allows you to retrace everyone’s paths through the doors set up in the system.
 The system can generate reports showing which doors specific users accessed and what time they accessed them.
 Or, if you know something seems out of place in, say, a specific room, you can generate a report to see who accessed that room over the past month.
 These features, built into each card access system, make it convenient to keep a close record of facilities without having to constantly monitor them.

 13. You can completely open your facilities or lock them down.